phygitalism/b3d_morphle/readme.md

-**Morphle** is tiny Blender add-on that creates an object containing shape keys of all selected objects verticies positions.
+**Morphle** is tiny Blender add-on that creates an object containing shape keys of all selected objects vertices positions.

 **Installation:**
 Simply download *Morphle.py* and install it in Blender: Edit -> Preferences -> Add-ons -> Install...